-In total, 898 wild reared steelhead smolts were captured and a further 36 (4%) smolts were estimated for the 4 days of lost catch.
-This results in a total estimated out-migrant catch of 934 steelhead smolts.
-The seasonal pattern of smolt out-migration was characterized as starting in late-April, peaking in May, and ending in mid-June and this was consistent with timing in 2009 and 2010 (Figure 3.13).
+The seasonal pattern of smolt out-migration was characterized as starting in late-April, peaking in May, and ending in mid-June (Figure 3.18).
+Timing has been consistent since establishment of the current trapping location and duration in 2009.
 Out-migration timing before 2009 is not summarized due to tidal backwatering, loss of trap efficiency and early cessation of trapping (see Section 3.11 Hypothesis testing).

-The 2011 out-migration catch of 934 steelhead smolts represents the highest annual catch since monitoring began and was within the range expected since moving the trap upstream to the 224^{th} St. location in 2008 (Figure 3.14).
-In total, 580 marks were applied to the catch and 106 of these were recaptured.
-This resulted in a mean trap efficiency of 18.3%, which was above average.
+In total, 720 wild reared steelhead smolts were captured.
+Including estimates for those days where catch was lost or traps were disabled (n=2), the total coho smolt captures for the 2012 out-migration was 737.
+The 2012 out-migration catch was within the range expected since moving the trap upstream to the 224th St. location in 2008 (Figure 3.19).
+In total, 576 marks were applied to the catch and 71 of these were recaptured.
+This resulted in a mean trap efficiency of 12.3%.
 The mean annual trap efficiency from 1998 to 2011 has been 14.4% (range 0.0 - 32.6%).
-Two mark - recapture periods (4 March - 24 May and 25 May - 14 June) were completed and recapture rates were similar for the early (16.9%) and late (22.3%) trapping periods.
-The respective pooled Peterson estimator results in a steelhead smolt out-migration estimate of 5,077 (95% confidence interval: 4,238 to 6,198; Figure 3.15)
+The respective pooled Peterson estimator results in a steelhead smolt out-migration estimate of 5,778 (95% confidence interval: 5,110 to 6,457; Figure 3.20).

-There has been a weak positive (i.e. increasing) relationship for annual estimates of steelhead out-migrants (regression, p=0.07, n=13, Figure 3.15).
-Prior to 2008, the linear trend line for the previous five years (2003-2007) suggested a decline in steelhead smolt production for the South Alouette River was occurring (Figure 3.15).
+There has been a weak positive (i.e. increasing) relationship for annual estimates of steelhead out-migrants (regression, p=0.07, n=14, Figure 3.20).
+Prior to 2008, the linear trend line for the previous five years (2003-2007) suggested a decline in steelhead smolt production for the South Alouette River was occurring.
 However, it was suspected the decline was due to tidal backwatering effects on trap efficiency.
 In 2008, the trap was moved upstream, out of the tidal influence and this resulted in the expected improvements to trap efficiency thus confirming the loss of trap efficiency and resulting enumeration bias at the 216th St location.
 However, it was discovered that smolt out-migration was longer in duration than previously thought.
 In 2009 the trapping duration was extended almost two weeks to June 14.
-Since 2009, estimated steelhead smolt production has met or exceeded the 5,000 to 6,000 smolt range (Figure 3.15).
+Since 2009, estimated steelhead smolt production has met or exceeded the 5,000 to 6,000 smolt range (Figure 3.20).

-The mean length and weight of emigrating, wild reared, steelhead smolts in 2011 was 148.6 mm (range 77 - 240 mm, n=706) and 33.6 g (range 6.9 - 119.6 g, n=696), respectively.
-Mean smolts size (fork length) has been trending downward since 2005 (regression, p=0.01, n=14, Figure 3.16).
+The mean length and weight of emigrating, wild reared, steelhead smolts in 2012 was 144.1 mm (range 72 - 230 mm, n=541) and 35.4 g (range 3.0 - 112.0 g, n=533), respectively.
+Mean smolts size (fork length) has decreased significantly since monitoring began (regression, p<0.01, n=14, Figure 3.21).
 Smolt growth is often density-dependent and a relatively large out-migrant population would be expected to be relatively smaller.

-Figure 3.13.
-Daily steelhead smolt catch for the South Alouette River, 2011.
+Figure 3.18.
+Daily steelhead smolt catch for the South Alouette River, 2012.

-Figure 3.15.
-Summary of annual wild reared steelhead smolt out-migration estimates (+/- 95% confidence interval), South Alouette River, 1998 - 2011.
+Figure 3.20.
+Summary of annual wild reared steelhead smolt out-migration estimates (+/- 95% confidence interval), South Alouette River, 1998 - 2012.
 The 2007 out-migration estimate could not be calculated due to low capture number for 2007 (n=16).